PixelCat31415/MyHolo/README.md

 some more TODO's

 - tidy up `main.js` (it's a big mess now)
-- finish `Game.js` i.e. the main game manager
+- finish the main game manager in `Game.js`
 - finish `Player.js`. it's missing some features now
 - actually link the frontend and backend via ipc
 - favicon